followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeView/25 Select Nodes/10 Events.md

-When a node changes its selected state, the **TreeView** fires the [itemSelectionChanged](/Documentation/ApiReference/UI_Widgets/dxTreeView/Events/#itemSelectionChanged) event.
+When a node's selected state is changed, the **TreeView** fires the [itemSelectionChanged](/Documentation/ApiReference/UI_Widgets/dxTreeView/Events/#itemSelectionChanged) event.
 You can subscribe to it when configuring the widget using the [onItemSelectionChanged](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#onItemSelectionChanged) options, or afterwards using the [on()](/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#onevents) method.
-For more details, see the [Handle Events](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Handle_Events) article.
+See the [Handle Events](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Handle_Events) article for more information.

     <!--JavaScript-->$(function() {
         $("#treeViewContainer").dxTreeView({